nanoporetech/ts-runtime-typecheck/README.md

 - ### isStruct

   Takes an [`InterfacePattern`](#interfacepattern) which is equivalent to `Type` and returns a new [`TypeAssert`](#typeassert) function for `Type`, where `Type` is an interface defined by the [`TypeAsserts`](#typeassert) specified in the pattern.
 Refer to [Special Case: asStruct](#special-case-asstruct) for examples.

+- ### isInstance

+  Takes a class (not a instance of a class) and returns a new Type Check for an instance of that class.

 ### Reference: Optional Type Checks

 - ### isOptRecord